arduino/nicla-sense-me-fw/README.md

 - Access the command line tool folder.
 - Execute the following command `./bhy webserver` to start the local web server.
 - Open the `http://localhost:8000/index.html` web page with a browser listed in the compatibility list.
+  NB: make sure that WebBLE is enabled!
+If it is not, enable it from chrome://flags, setting "Experimental Web Platform features".

 There are two web pages
 - `sensor.html` allows to configure the sensors and read their values in real time.